top of page

 12.6 RESIGNATION AND REMOVAL OF MEMBERS: A member of the Executive Committee who actively and openly supports a non-Democratic candidate for partisan elective office when a Democrat is running for the same office is subject to removal by a two-thirds vote of the Central Committee.

-13.3 ADOPTION OF BUDGET: The proposed budget, including approved amendments, shall become the budget upon approval of a majority of the members present at the meeting.
+13.3 ADOPTION OF BUDGET: The proposed budget, including approved amendments, shall become the operating budget for the upcoming calendar year upon majority approval of the Central Committee.

 14.0 DOUGLAS COUNTY PLATFORM CONVENTION AND STATE DEMOCRATIC PLATFORM CONVENTION